HUNGARYYY/ipdsh/README.md

 I'm also working on a way to blacklist multiple ip addresses or ranges that is concurrent with the rest of the script.

+Follow my blog at http://phzpw.github.io for more casual updates and thoughts regarding this project.